The Champ

 as if to pray ( the other ) and the crowd

-was delirious, a heaving sea of darkness
+is delirious, a heaving sea of darkness

-and fists and cigars, fedoras, now
+and fists, cigars and fedoras, now

 rapt, now roaring, now shrieking like a raw